-The waste-to-energy plant produces power to reduce the mill's reliance on the provincial grid (or coal-generated electricity).
+The waste-to-energy plant produces power to reduce the mill's reliance on the provincial grid.
 Slave Lake Pulp's installation relies on the collection of gases produced by the breakdown of organic matter in the pulp mill's effluent.
 Microorganisms digest waste products in the effluent and their digestion generates methane-rich biogas.
 The biogas collects in a huge membrane-covered pond the size of about three football fields.
 Then, it is cleaned and used to power three reciprocating engine generator sets (gensets).
 The gensets can produce up to 6 megawatts of electricity using biogas– that's roughly the same amount of power consumed by 4,300 homes for a year!

 Generating Energy From Sawmill Residuals